Automotive Products

 The idea was to separate the UK aftermarket business, APDS, from the OE manufacturing, APOE.
 APDS represented about 35% of the sales turnover and was sold to Delphi Automotive Systems in Feb 2002 for £40M.
 Along with that it took over blocks 16, 17, 19 and 20.
 Along with the split between APDS and APOE, the OE units were split into two businesses - AP UK (Clutch) and AP Hydraulics, leaving AP Group with a small office in Block 12.
 As part of that, APDS and AP UK decided on which people they wanted, and left everyone else to Hydraulics.
 As part of that, IT and Finance were left last and finally told in a meeting one morning.

 In July 2000 they sold AP Racing to Brembo for £23M, against sales of £17M.
 At that point AP Racing had already relocated to its location in Coventry.
 France had acquired new nominations from Renault and Fiat which should double its turnover.
 Drum Brakes had new nominations from Renault, Ford and Fiat which should double their sales.
 The US had acquired contracts with Daimler Chrysler.
 TMF continued to work with potential customers to resolve a vibration issue.
 AP Hydraulics had acquired new contracts.

 2001 and 2002 reports show that both AP UK and AP Hydraulics had agreed that AP Hydraulics would relocate in the SE corner of Block 15, thus enabling Blocks 4, 6, 7, 8, 10 and 12 to be released.
 All of Clutch and Braking systems are showing new contracts at this point.
 Brazilian assembly is expected in 2003.
-In 2002 AP UK, AP Spain, AP Elastomers (ex Rubbers) and other businesses were sold at a lost of £8M, half which consisted of additional pension contributions.
+In 2002 AP UK, AP Spain, AP Elastomers (ex Rubbers) and other businesses were sold at a loss of £8M, half which consisted of additional pension contributions.
 The European businesses continue to grow.
-However, the UK pension scheme is now under-funded due to the value of the stock market and the increased costs of pension supply.
+However, the UK pension scheme was under-funded due to the value of the stock market and the increased costs of pension supply.

-In 2003 one now sees the collapse of the AP Group.
-It has sold its Italian and American businesses, including Brazil, and still has issues with the pension scheme.
-In Mar 2004 control of the business was taken over by a subsidiary Whitnash plc, which is owned by the preference shareholders of the original AP Associates, since AP Group was unable to repay amounts due to them and were removed from control.
+In 2003 the AP Group began to decline.
+It had sold its Italian and American businesses, including Brazil, and still has problems with the pension scheme.
+In Mar 2004 control of the business was taken over by a subsidiary, Whitnash plc, which is owned by the preference shareholders of the original AP Associates, since AP Group was unable to repay amounts due to them and were removed from control.
 As well as having to put funds into the pension scheme, it was also having to repay on its secured senior and mezzanine debts from the MBO.
-In Apr 2004 90% of AP France was sold for a nominal sum.
+In April 2004 90% of AP France was sold for a nominal sum.